VA Loan Refinance: What You Need To Know

-Some other benefits of an IRRRL include:
+Other benefits of an IRRRL:

-- Paying a reduced funding fee
+- You’ll pay a reduced funding fee.

-- Entitlement requirements do not apply
+- Entitlement requirements don’t apply.

-- An appraisal may not be needed
+- An appraisal may not be needed.

-- You may be able to lower your interest rate
+- You may be able to lower your interest rate.

 IRRRL Program Requirements

-- I already have a VA-backed home loan
+- I already have a VA-backed home loan.

-- I am using the IRRRL to refinance my existing VA-backed home loan
+- I am using the IRRRL to refinance my existing VA-backed home loan.

 Additionally, if you have a second mortgage on your home, the holder must agree to make your new VA-backed loan the primary mortgage.